rgwch/webelexis/webelexis-client/README.md

         "webroot": "../../webelexis-client/dist"
     }

 if you did not change the layout of the subprojects within webelexis.
+Please look [here](https://github.com/rgwch/webelexis/wiki/Build) for more informations on configuring and running the webelexis server.